Environment | In harmony with nature

 Wastewater management

 Wastewater treatment systems are installed in facilities if necessary to comply with regulatory limits.
 Secondary containment vessels for large tanks are installed to prevent contamination of groundwater and wastewater, and/or monitoring and shut-off systems are installed to prevent any spills being discharged externally.
-A global Group procedure has been released to prevent wastewater contamination.
+A global Group procedure has been established to prevent wastewater contamination.

 Our response to the CDP Questionnaire “Water Security”